Turtle Canyon Catamaran Snorkel Tour: Real Review from a Waikiki Local

 Kid using stairs to board catamaran from water outside of Waikiki

-Sailing Back: Sun, Drinks, and Chill Vibes
+Sailing Back: Sun-Drunk and Content

 Crew member serving cocktails below deck on turtle canyon snorkeling tour